Skip Ribbon Commands

 University of Doha for Science and Technology Lead Representative:

-Mr Norman Wong, Pharmacy Technician Lead Instructor School of Health Sciences Mr Norman is a Canadian licensed pharmacist with the Alberta College of Pharmacists.
-He has a BSc in Psychology from University of Calgary, and BSc in Pharmacy from University of Alberta, in Edmonton, AB.
-He has 10 years of Canadian hospital pharmacy experience, 6 years in UAE hospitals, and 4 months in China, before joining CNA-Q. He is the lead instructor in his eighth year with the program.
-He is a member of Canadian Society of Health System Pharmacists and Canadian Pharmacy Technician.
+Mr. Norman is a Canadian licensed pharmacist with the Alberta College of Pharmacists.
+He holds a BSc in Psychology from the University of Calgary and a BSc in Pharmacy from the University of Alberta in Edmonton, AB.
+He has 10 years of Canadian hospital pharmacy experience, 6 years in UAE hospitals, and 4 months in China, before joining CNA-Q. He is currently the lead instructor in his eighth year with the program.
+Mr. Wong is also a member of the Canadian Society of Health-System Pharmacists and the Canadian Pharmacy Technician Association.

 Interprofessional Education Student Association President